South Carolina law requires those wishing to sell motor vehicles in the state to obtain a license before doing so.

 Applicants who have a credit score of 700 FICO or more can expect a rate between .75%-1.5% on their bond.
 So, if you are offered a 1% rate on your bond, you will need to pay $300 to get bonded!

-Complete our bond application form and we will provide you with an exact quote on your bond!
+Complete our application form below and we will provide you with an exact quote on your dealer bond!
 Requesting a quote is free of charge!